webscopeio/supabase-modules/README.md

       📁 migrations
 ```

-* The UI lives in the `/components` directory categorized by module name i.e. *user*.
+- The UI lives in the `/components` directory categorized by module name i.e. _user_.
-* The logic lives in the `/modules` directory categorized by module name i.e. *user*.
+- The logic lives in the `/modules` directory categorized by module name i.e. _user_.
-* The database configuration lives in the `/supabase` directory where migrations can be identified by module name i.e. *20240214100236_user.sql*.
+- The database configuration lives in the `/supabase` directory where migrations can be identified by module name i.e. _20240214100236_user.sql_.

-To learn more about this project, please visit [Supabase Modules Documentation](https://supabase-modules-docs.vercel.app/).

 ## Install